hnnav/rest-countries-api/README.md

-# REST Countries API with color theme switcher
+# Country directory with API

 ![Design preview for the REST Countries API with color theme switcher coding challenge](./design/desktop-preview.jpg)